 Do you have a go-to comfort food when you feel stressed?
 If so, you are not alone.
 During times of stress, many of us may reach for foods or snacks and often these are high in saturated fats or added sugars.
 The fact that stress can impact food choices is not news.
-However, there might be more to the relationship between food and stress than you know about.
+However, there might be more to the relationship between food and stress than you know.

 Our Body's Fight or Flight Response

 Your central nervous system releases stress hormones such as adrenaline and cortisol when you feel anxious or stressed.
 These hormones trigger the fight or flight response, which gets your body ready for action.
 For example, your heart can beat more rapidly, your blood pressure may rise and your rate of breathing might increase.
-Being in a chronic state of stress can cause long term health problems.
+Being in a chronic state of stress can cause long-term health problems.
 In addition to feeling anxious, some people may become depressed, struggle to get a good night's sleep or experience digestive issues.

 Can Certain Nutrients Ease Stress?

 Research linking certain nutrients to stress management is limited.
 Recent studies have focused on nutrients the brain needs to function normally.
-This can include nutrients like antioxidants or B vitamins.
+This can include nutrients such as antioxidants or B vitamins.
 While some studies have looked at how supplements may help manage stress, results haven’t been definitive.
 As these nutrients are already important in a healthy eating pattern, the best way to get them is through the foods you eat.
 For example, fruits and vegetables contain antioxidants along with other nutrients that may work together to promote health.
 And many foods provide a variety of B vitamins naturally, including whole grains, fruits, vegetables, dairy products, beans and meats.

 Some studies also report a potential link between low levels of vitamin D and stress.
 These studies haven’t proven if stress levels increase or decrease in response to vitamin D intake.
 However, your body does need it to function normally.
-Foods that contain vitamin D include fatty fish, eggs, fortified dairy and soy products and some mushrooms that are exposed to UV light.
+Foods that contain vitamin D include fatty fish, eggs, fortified dairy and soy products, and some mushrooms that are exposed to UV light.

 Do Vitamin and Mineral Supplements Combat Stress?

 Some supplements claim to help manage stress.
-However, the evidence supporting these supplements is limited and much more research is needed.
+However, the evidence supporting these supplements is limited and more research is needed.
 Talk with your health care provider before taking any vitamin and mineral supplements.

 When it comes to food and stress, one of the best things you can do for your body is to choose a balanced, healthful eating style.
 Participating in regular physical activity is also beneficial for managing stress.
 As little as five minutes of exercise a day can be beneficial.
-A Registered Dietitian Nutritionist can help you establish an individualized healthy eating plan that includes specific food preferences and goals for physical activity.
+A registered dietitian nutritionist can help you establish an individualized healthy eating plan that includes specific food preferences and goals for physical activity.

 Other ways to help ease stress might include: